distinctioncoding/LegalPracticeManagement/README.md

 ASP.NET Core Web API for the law-firm practice management system described in the BRD (Vol 1), Architecture (Vol 2), and Functional Spec (Vol 3).
-Built as a **modular monolith** exactly as Volume 2 prescribes — deliberately simple enough for a junior full-stack team.
+Built as a **modular monolith**

 > **Status:** This repo is an *initial code base + one reference feature*.
 The **Client
 > module** is implemented end-to-end (API → Application → Domain → Infrastructure → tests)